Best budget record players 2024: affordable turntables tried and tested

 As its current What Hi-Fi?
 Award attests, the Pro-Ject Primary E is still our pick of the bunch as a truly affordable gateway into the world of vinyl.

 The Primary E looks almost identical to the original Pro-Ject Primary, a sparsely designed turntable that also boasted a 22cm tonearm and Ortofon MM cartridge.
-The only real difference with this model is that the power supply is built into the deck, plus you've only got the choice of having it in a black colourway rather than the Primary’s rather fetching red and white options.
-It also costs a little less than the original model at around £150, which is a nice bonus.
+The only real difference with this model is that the power supply is built into the deck, plus you've only got the choice of having it in a black colourway rather than the previous model's rather fetching red and white options.
+The current E model originally cost £150 but it's now sat steady at £199 for a good few years.

-£150 isn’t much for a turntable by anyone’s estimate, but the Primary E confidently nails the basics, providing an even tonal balance and a delivery that’s clear, clean and spacious enough to keep things coherent and enjoyable.
+£199 isn’t much for a turntable by anyone’s estimate, but the Primary E confidently nails the basics, providing an even tonal balance and a delivery that’s clear, clean and spacious enough to keep things coherent and enjoyable.
 Decent body and substance cling reliably to every frequency, made all the more enjoyable by a spirited sense of drive and momentum.
+We said in our review: "We lay down The National’s Trouble Will Find Me, and the Pro-Ject wilfully promotes the LP’s warmth and sweetness, communicating Berninger’s vocals as well as the contrasting sense of effort behind the track’s drum beats...
+By the time we reach the final track, Hard To Find, we’re asking ourselves what more we could want from a budget deck.
+Realistically, very little."

-So impressed were we with the Primary E, that it’s won the best turntable under £200 trophy at the What Hi-Fi?
-Awards for five years in a row now.
-If you’re looking for your first turntable, the purist-design Primary E is the one to go for at this price.
+So impressed are we with the Primary E, that it’s won the best turntable under £200 trophy at the What Hi-Fi?
+Awards for six years in a row now.
+If you’re looking for your first turntable, this purist-design Pro-Ject is by far the better performer than all other trendy alternatives at this price.
+If you want to know what the big deal is with vinyl, this is the first place to start.

 Read the full Pro-Ject Primary E review